Sbing-yuan/Teach_Yourself_Perl5_in_21_days/README.md

-Teach Yourself Perl5 in 21 days
+# Teach Yourself Perl5 in 21 days

-every Quiz are answered
+. every Quiz are answered

-every excamples are executed
+. every excamples are executed and typos are corrected

-every Exercises are answerd and executed
+. every Exercises are answerd and executed

 https://www.davetill.com/perlbook/